vaduinc/reactnd-project-myreads-starter/README.md

 ![Home](screenshots/home1.png "home")

-Click the bottom "+" image to go to the search page
+Click the "+" image at the bottom of the home page to go to the search

 ![Search Screen](screenshots/search1.png "search results")

 ### Resources: